 Launched in New York City in 2010, BoeFly was founded by a team with experience in banking, technology, and the secondary market.
 Their intention was to provide borrowers with access to lenders across the nation.
 The end result is an online marketplace for business and commercial loans, designed to provide capital for a wide range of expenses from start-up to renovation and expansion.
 Borrowers are charged a fixed fee for each loan, and BoeFly then helps them to create a loan package.
 That package is uploaded onto BoeFly’s own online marketplace, where lenders can peruse and make offers.

 By connecting borrowers with over 5,000 lenders across the nation, the competition is intended to yield better terms and save money.
 Unlike similar loan companies, BoeFly does not charge transactions fees.
 Instead, it works as a subscription service.
 The process is intended to be simple and seamless, cutting out a lot of wasted time by connecting borrowers to the right lender.
+Other benefits include:

 For borrowers, the strength of BoeFly is its marketplace.
 As thousands of lender vie for the same loan applications, it can potentially result in some truly affordable rates and terms.
 Businesses who want to use BoeFly’s system must first pay a one-time fee.
 Fortunately, BoeFly gives two options, so businesses can choose which one suits them best.
 Let’s take a quick look at the options.